kevinwang930/kevinwang930.github.io/content/post/java/jvm/build-debug.md

 - jvm
 #thumbnailImage: //example.com/image.jpg
 ---
-This article introduces how to build and debug JVM
+This article introduces how to build and debug OpenJDK source code
 <!--more-->

 # Build